vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 When the _SINClient_ is started with a given _User ID_ it is required to provide a registration token to register as towards the _Sinch backend_.

 To authorize a client, implement `-[SINClientDelegate requiresRegistrationCredentials:]` and provide a token (a [JSON Web Token](https://jwt.io/)) that is cryptographically signed with the _Application Secret_.
-How to form and sign this token is described in detail in [Creating a Registration Token](doc:voice-ios-cloud-application-authentication)
+How to form and sign this token is described in detail in [Creating a Registration Token](doc:voice-ios-cloud-application-authentication).

 The sample applications included in the Sinch SDK includes a class `SINJWT` that describes how to create the _JWT_ and sign it with the _Application Secret_.
+Also see [https://github.com/sinch/sinch-rtc-api-auth-examples](https://github.com/sinch/sinch-rtc-api-auth-examples) for examples in other programming languages.

 ```objectivec
 - (void) client:(id<SINClient>)client requiresRegistrationCredentials:(id<SINClientRegistration>)registrationCallback